 \subsection{Baselines}

 As described in Section \ref{sec:data_pool}, we start with a fixed pool of data randomly sampled from DCLM-RefinedWeb~\citep{li2024datacomp} and filter with DCLM's \textsf{fastText} classifier to select the highest-quality documents.
 For comparison with another variation of high-quality web texts, we also experiment with the data released by PreSelect~\citep{shum2025predictive}, which is curated from the same pool, DCLM-RefinedWeb, but with a different \textsf{fastText} classifier trained to classify a document's predictive strengths of model downstream capabilities.
-For comparison with other variations of synthetic data, we experiment with the data released by Nemotron-CC~\citep{su2024nemotron}\footnote{https://data.commoncrawl.org/contrib/Nemotron/Nemotron-CC/index.html}, which contains multiple augmented versions of the same web-crawled data pool, generated using different prompts depending on how high-quality the original web document is.
+For comparison with other variations of synthetic data, we experiment with the data released by Nemotron-CC~\citep{su2024nemotron}\footnote{\url{https://data.commoncrawl.org/contrib/Nemotron/Nemotron-CC/index.html}}, which contains multiple augmented versions of the same web-crawled data pool, generated using different prompts depending on how high-quality the original web document is.